 This degree prepares students for mid- to high-level positions in fitness and wellness as well as entry- to mid-level positions in health care.
 For example, an increasing number of hospitals are requiring exercise physiologists (EPs) to have their master’s.
 An MS may also allow EPs to advance into more senior roles with slightly higher pay.

 A Doctor of Philosophy in exercise science is based almost exclusively on advanced applied science, research methodology, statistics and writing courses.
 A large part of your PhD studies will be put towards a dissertation, which alone requires at least 1 year to complete.
 You’ll be required to find a specific area of exercise science that has yet to be researched or explore a new area of existing research in starting your dissertation.
 In order to graduate you have to successfully defend your dissertation before a panel of professors in your department.
 Expect to spend 2-3 years in acquiring a PhD degree.

-What types of jobs can I hope to secure with a masters degree in exercise science?
+What types of jobs can I hope to secure with a PhD in exercise science?

 A PhD is really for those wanting to pursue a career in academics and will qualify you for teaching and research positions in colleges & universities as well as high-level administrative jobs in health and fitness.
 For example, some PhDs go on to become the chair or chief administrator of fitness and wellness departments at hospitals.

 What career fields and professions do exercise science grads go into?

 Compared to other undergraduate majors, exercise science provides arguably the most well-rounded understanding of the human body.
 From the core biological sciences to applied physiology, this area of study provides an excellent foundation for careers in both fitness and health care.
 Exercise science grads can pursue a diverse range of professions, many of which require further schooling.

 Choose the career you are interested in to learn more: